 Step One To make the sauce, melt the butter.
 Cook at a low simmer over medium-low to low heat.

-Step Two Add the garlic and the sage.
+Step Two Add the minced garlic and the sage.

-Step Four In the meantime, cook the lobster ravioli to package directions.
-Reserve some of the pasta water before you drain the ravioli.
+Step Four Season with salt.
+In the meantime, cook the lobster pasta to package directions.
+Reserve some of the pasta and remove the ravioli with a slotted spoon.

-Step Six Add the ravioli to the pan with the brown butter sauce.
-Coat well and serve right away.
+Step Eight Add the cooked lobster ravioli to the pan with the brown butter sauce.
+Coat well, add an extra squeeze of lemon if you'd like, and serve right away.

 Garlic butter sauce, lemon butter sauce, and white wine sauce for ravioli are the most popular choices.
 In this recipe, all of these flavors and warm, earthy sage combine for what I believe to be the best lobster ravioli sauce - buttery, bright, and wonderfully balanced.